 The chart below, from the plan, summarizes the priorities and aspirations adopted by the council in 2015.

 Startup Queenstown Lakes (SQL) proudly submitted on 12 April, 2019 to QLDC a focused, achievable plan to continue our work to tackle this strategic priority.
 Our submission develops our economic infrastructure, spurred by a well supported and organized entrepreneurial ecosystem across our district.

 You can download the submission to read it in its entirety.

 Quite simply, the best thing you can do is contact our Mayor, Jim Boult, members of QLDC staff, and the counselors themselves to advocate for our plan to be fully supported.
 Here’s a list of their bios and email addresses.

-Let them know you believe it is critical that QLDC’s investment in economic infrastructure receive the same priority of investment as our physical infrastructure and that SQL’s submission is a step forward in that direction.
+Let them know you believe it is critical that QLDC’s investment in economic infrastructure receives the same priority of investment as our physical infrastructure and that Startup Queenstown Lake’s submission is a step forward in that direction.
 Both have been under-resourced for far too long.
 Our future needs a productive and sustainable economy, and this has to be planned for and invested in, just as roads and water infrastructure are important.

 Thank you for your support.